-- a) Insurers must provide the "uncapped" overall proposed rate level change along with the "capped" overall proposed rate level change in a rate filing where positive capping is proposed; - b) Insurers are required to track all policies where positive capping has been applied and the reason.
+- a.
+Insurers must provide the "uncapped" overall proposed rate level change along with the "capped" overall proposed rate level change in a rate filing where positive capping is proposed. - b.
+Insurers are required to track all policies where positive capping has been applied and the reason.
 Insurers are also required to track all policies on which the positive cap has not been applied where the premium increase exceeds the cap.
-This information must be tracked by the insurer on a semiannual basis and made available to FSCO upon request; - c) The insurer is required to submit an annual report to FSCO (in addition to any other filings that are submitted) that accounts for the impact of the cap in each subsequent year until the cap is exhausted.
-FSCO will track the impact of the cap in subsequent years.
+This information must be tracked by the insurer on a semiannual basis and made available to FSCO upon request.